Silver Price Forecast for 2019 Looks Bullish, Bears Beware

 You see, if an investor buys silver bullion, they will earn solid returns if silver prices hit $50.00 in the next few years.

 Doing simple math, if they buy an ounce of silver for $15.00 and it goes to $50.00 an ounce, their profits will be around 233%.
 Mind you, while the prices get there, investors will be on the hook for storage costs.

 Dear reader, 233% is a respectable gain, but investors could make the gains on silver much sweeter.

 They could look at silver mining stocks.

-Now, if they continue to produce at a similar cost, with a price of $50.00 an ounce, their profit margin per ounce of silver shoots to $40.00 an ounce.
-This represents an increase of over 470% from just $7.00 an ounce.
+Now, if they continue to produce at a similar cost, with a silver price of $50.00 an ounce, their profit margin shoots to $40.00 an ounce.
+This represents an increase of 700% from just $5.00 an ounce.
 Obviously, their stock price would reflect this.